 Follow along as This Old House contributor Christopher Beidel, owner of Pernt, a handmade-furniture company in Brooklyn, New York, leads you through the simple steps it takes to green up your garden.

-How to Build a Rain Barrel
+How to Build a Rain Barrel: The Overview

-- 4x4 pressure-treated legs: four @ 10 inches or customized to your terrain
+- 4×4 pressure-treated legs: four @ 10 inches or customized to your terrain

 - DIY Rain Barrel Construction and Installation Kit with Downspout Diverter: one; Rain Brothers

 - Black 35-gallon square trash can: one